How to plan your visit to Mossman Gorge, Queensland

 Mossman Gorge Accommodation

 You may like to stay closer to Mossman Gorge, perhaps as your gateway before heading further into the Daintree Rainforest and north to Cape Tribulation.
-We have had Mossman Gorge Bed & Breakfast with private bedroom/bathroom and shared kitchen recommended to us.

 When to visit Mossman Gorge

 Mossman Gorge in the Daintree is situated in one of Australia’s wettest climates.
 Most of the rain falls during the wet season December to April, but temperatures remain on average 27 to 33 degrees Celcius with a high degree of humidity, as high as 80%.
-Whilst not ideal climate-wise, it can be the best time of year to see the gorge in full flow and the unique flora and fauna tat thrive in the west season.
+Whilst not ideal climate-wise, it can be the best time of year to see the gorge in full flow and the unique flora and fauna that thrive in the wet season.

 When it is cooler, drier and less humid – May to November – conditions are better for walking with average temperatures more like 25 degrees Celcius.
 The flip side is the potentially freezing water and higher visitor numbers in the dry season, especially if you coincide with Australian school holidays in July.